reynoldsnlp/hfst/README.rst

   - to disable OpenFST support, configure switch ``--without-openfst`` may be used (however, this seriously limits the use of HFST)

+  - if you have problems linking, make sure openfst is compiled with c++17 compilers

 - To use the SFST_ backend (default):

   - the SFST library version 1.4.6g is bundled with HFST and included